EnergyModelsX/EnergyModelsInvestments.jl/examples/README.md

 ## Adding the internal package registry

-First, we need to add the  `EnergyModelsBase` internal Julia registry.
+First, we need to add the internal `Clean Export` Julia package registry.
 First, start the Julia REPL in the root of this package,
 ```shell script
 ~/../energymodelsinvestments.jl $ julia
 ```